LaunchCodeEducation/intro-to-programming-csharp/src/assignments/html-me-something.rst

 Assignment #4: HTML Me Something
 =================================

-You’ve learned a bit of HTML and some CSS, but you have likely only used it in bits and pieces so far, adding or modifying content in exercises or pre-existing files.
+You’ve learned a bit of HTML and some CSS ``link to those chapters``, but you have likely only used it in bits and pieces so far, adding or modifying content in exercises or pre-existing files.
 Here, you are going to take another step forward by building an entire page from scratch.
 You will also get some practice